Integral models of reductive groups and integral Mumford-Tate groups: Split reductive groups over local fields

 \subsection{Chevalley lattices}

-In this subsection we look at lattices in the $K$-vector space $\mfr{g}$.
+In this subsection we consider lattices in the $K$-vector space $\mfr{g}$.
 We will define the set of Chevalley lattices in $\mfr{g}$.
-The distance (in the sense of lemma \ref{afstand}) between such a Chevalley lattice and the lattice corresponding to a model of $(G,T)$ will serve as a good measure of the `ugliness' of the model, and this will allow us to prove finiteness results.
-We keep the notation from \ref{notarep}.\\
+The distance (in the sense of Lemma \ref{lem:dist}) between such a Chevalley lattice and the lattice corresponding to a model of $(G,T)$ will serve as a good measure of the `ugliness' of the model, and this will allow us to prove finiteness results.